envimate/httpmate/docs/08_AuthenticationAndAuthorization.md

 As indicated by the first `TODO` comment, we still lack a way of storing this result somewhere in the session.
 We could just set a cookie with the value `LoggedIn=true`, but this would be insecure for obvious reasons (any user could just set the cookie and we have no way of telling whether the cookie is legit).
 Luckily, so-called [Json Web Tokens (JWT)](https://jwt.io/) exist.
-They are short encrypted pieces of information that can only be created and read by the owner of the used cryptographic key i.e. the webserver.
+They are short cryptographically signed pieces of information that can only be created and read by the owner of the used cryptographic key i.e. the webserver.
 They can store the username (refered to as `Subject`) and whether the user has administrator access (this is called a *claim*).
 If we store the username and the access rights in the JWT and set it as a cookie, we can